 Since the thermal paste is liquid, it also ensures no air between the lid and the cooler.
 Air is a bad conductor of heat and makes the cooling process inefficient.

 You can identify a badly done thermal compound application by checking for overflow.
 If there’s an overflow, you applied too much paste.

 The excessive paste could hinder heat flow between the cooler and the CPU.

 If you notice an overflow, the safe thing to do is to reinstall the cooler.
 Then, clean the thermal paste you applied earlier with thermal paste remover before applying the fresh thermal compound.

 Other problems with thermal paste application include:

 - Lint in the paste.
-Before applying the thermal paste, you should avoid using a piece of cloth to clean the CPU lid or the CPU cooler surface.
+Before applying the thermal paste, you should avoid using a cloth to clean the CPU lid or the cooler surface.
 If you do, the thermal paste will have lint and hinder heat transfer capabilities.
 The same goes for any other debris or even dust, for that matter.